 Not sure what to eat on a low-carb diet?
 We have two simple ways for you to get started.

 - You can sign up for the free two-week low-carb challenge.
-There you will find all the steps you need, including daily menus, easy shopping lists, daily emails to keep you on track, and much more.
+There you will find a complete guide, including daily menus, easy shopping lists, daily emails to keep you on track, and more.
 Or…

 - Just read on for some simple tips as well as a sample 14-day menu plan.